 Pablo Armesto (Schaffhausen, Switzerland, 1970)

-Pablo Armesto frames his work within the context that goes from geometric abstraction to the most contemporary and experimental sculpture with all that this entails in relation to the study of the object in its three dimensions, its relationship with space and experimentation with different materials, such as LEDs, neons, cathodes and fiber optic, combined with wood and lacquered metals.
+Pablo Armesto’s work is framed within a geometric abstraction that evolves into a more contemporary and experimental kind of sculpture.
+Delving into the study of the object in its three dimensions, its relationship with space and the search for new materials, such as LEDS, neons, cathodes and fiber optics, which he combines with the more traditional woods and lacquered metals.

-Pablo Armesto is always interested in light as a plastic and material element in all its variants from white to black, both the absence of it and the various nuances it generates.
-A commitment to new technologies in which he gives answers to his main concerns to give aesthetic and functional meanings to the context of the work.
-An eagerness to bring together biology, history, technology, tradition, memory and contemporaneity.
+He is endlessly motivated by the use of light as pictorial element.
+Always searching for new ways to incorporate it into sculptures and installations, using it in all its variants, from white to black, both in its absence and through the various hues it is capable of generating.
+His commitment to the new technologies leads him to find intriguing answers to his main concerns, and thus imbue with aesthetic and functional meanings the context of the artwork.
+Armesto’s drive is to combine biology, history, technology, tradition, memory and contemporary converge.